Kombucha SCOBY Explained and Top 5 Other Uses for a SCOBY

 Pets are People too!

 - Animals can also reap the health benefits of Kombucha.
-I give my dog Kombucha in her food everyday.
+We give our dog Sydney Kombucha in her food everyday.
 She has a shiny coat, healthy skin and nails (despite having come to us with a bad case of mange) and very regular elimination.

 Why this works

 - With the oceans being poisoned by plastic, healthy fish supplies are running low.
 Save a fish, eat a SCOBY!
-While many will feel disdain for the rubbery texture of the SCOBY, it is actually quite similar in texture to raw squid.
+While some may be put off by the rubbery texture at first, it is actually quite similar to raw squid.